SIG MPX: MPX (Standard variant)

-A pistol variant with a three-position collapsible arm support with a stock-like appearance, three-position fire selector if it supports full automatic and an 14” blind pined and welded muzzle brake 16”, 8.0, 6.0 4.5 inch barrel.
+A pistol variant with a three-position collapsible arm support with a stock-like appearance, three-position fire selector if it supports full automatic and an 14” blind pinned and welded muzzle brake 16”, 8.0, 6.0 4.5 inch barrel.

 MPX-K (Compact variant)

 A compact variant with a 114 mm (4.5 inch) barrel.

 MPX-SD (Integrally suppressed variant)

-A fully suppressed variant with an MP5SD-like integral suppressor, a longer fore-end and an 203 mm (8.0 inch) barrel.
+A fully suppressed variant with an MP5SD-like integral suppressor, a longer fore-end and a 203 mm (8.0 inch) barrel.

 Semi-automatic only configurations

 MPX Pistol (Pistol variant)

 A semi-automatic only pistol variant with no stock and a 203 mm (8.0 inch) barrel.

 MPX PSB (Pistol variant)

 A semi-automatic only pistol variant with a SIG SBX pistol stabilizing brace and an 203 mm (8.0 inch) barrel.
 In the US in 2015 the BATFE warned users of weapons using SIG stabilizing braces that shouldering a weapon fitted with a brace constituted the making of a Title II NFA weapon, reversing a prior ruling that it did not.
 In early 2017, however, the BATFE withdrew this opinion.